steadylearner/prop-passer/README.md

   alt="this will be shown"
 />));

-// or with manually converting JSX prop to object
+// or with manually converting JSX prop to its corresponding object

 // const ImageProp = Prop({
 //   src: "www.steadylearner.com/static/images/code/prop-passer.png"